NbAiLab/notram/guides/nb_nn_balanced_corpus.md

 Fasttext 0.9.2 is used for language detection including anything with a probability above 0.5 for each of the variants.

-Since the Bokmål corpus is more than 10 times larger, a shuffled sub corpora for Bokmål is trimmed in all cases to match the Nynorsk sub corpora.
-The final corpus is shuffled and unlabeled.
-All text is from the Collossal Norwegian Corpus v2.
-All Nynorsk text in this corpus is used.
+Since the Bokmål corpus is significantly larger, a shuffled sub corpora for Bokmål is trimmed to approximately match the Nynorsk sub corpora.
+The final corpus is shuffled.
+All the text is collected from the Collossal Norwegian Corpus v2.
+The goal has been to extract as much Nynorsk text as possible from this collection.

 ## Corpus in GB